Colgrave34/plasma-bigscreen-install-script/README.md

 This post-install script is intended for people who have experience with Linux, and **I am not liable if you break your operating system**.

-==Plesase choose Plasma Bigscreen (x11) at login, Wayland session are not fully supported at the moment. ==
+**Plesase choose Plasma Bigscreen (x11) at login, Wayland session are not fully supported at the moment. **

 To learn all the commands included in this post-install script, please visit the [Arch wiki](https://wiki.archlinux.org/).